 - Towable Trailers.
 These RVs are built on top of a standard trailer frame.
 They contain living spaces that are as simple or luxurious as you want.
 Any vehicle that can handle the weight capacity — such as pickup trucks and some SUVs — can tow these trailers.
 This means you do not have to purchase an additional vehicle if you already own one that can handle towing.
 Trailers can vary widely in price, depending on the amenities.

 - 5th Wheel Trailers.
 These are very similar to towable trailers, except 5th wheel trailers have a gooseneck connect that attaches to the vehicle.
 The gooseneck makes towing and maneuvering these trailers easier than regular trailers, but you must use a flatbed pickup truck for towing.
 The gooseneck also offers additional interior living space.
 As with towable trailers, the price of 5th wheel trailers depends on the amenities.

-Deciding which kind of RV will be right for you depends on a number of factors: how far and how often you want to travel, whether or not you plan to go off-road during your jaunts, and how well you get along with your traveling companions.
+Deciding which kind of RV will be right for you depends on a number of factors: how far and how often you want to travel, whether or not you plan to go off-road during your jaunts and how well you get along with your traveling companions.

-Should You Rent or Buy an RV?
+Should You Get an RV Rental or Buy an RV?

 It’s a good idea to start your RV travel plans by renting different types of vehicles to determine which will be the best fit for your plans.
-You might also want to simply plan on renting an RV anytime you feel the call of the road, rather than buying one.
+You might also want to simply plan on using an RV rental anytime you feel the call of the road, rather than buying one.